Character Development – And The Ultimate Character Bio – Jericho Writers

 • What was their childhood like?
 Happy or sad?

 • What were relations like with their parents?
-Or brothers or sisters?
+Or siblings?

 • If their father was (say) extravagant, what impact did this have?
 If their mother was (say) easily tearful, how did this affect them?